fastai/docker-containers/README.md

 ## fastai2
 ![Build fastai2 images](https://github.com/fastai/docker-containers/workflows/Build%20fastai2%20images/badge.svg)

 Docker images for [fastai/fastai2](https://github.com/fastai/fastai2).
-These images are built on top of [nvidia official CUDA images](https://hub.docker.com/r/nvidia/cuda/).
-You can see the version of CUDA by looking at [the Dockerfile](fastai2-build/Dockerfile). **You must install [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) to enable gpu compatibility with these containers.** Furthermore, fastai2 is installed with [miniconda](https://docs.conda.io/en/latest/miniconda.html), as using conda is the [recommended way](https://github.com/fastai/fastai2#installing) to install fastai2 dependencies.
-You can see how these images are built in [.github/workflows/fastai2.yaml](.github/workflows/fastai2.yaml).
+These images are built on top of [the latest pytorch image](https://hub.docker.com/r/pytorch/pytorch/). **You must install [Nvidia-Docker](https://github.com/NVIDIA/nvidia-docker) to enable gpu compatibility with these containers.**  The definition of this image can be found in [fastai2-build/Dockerfile](fastai2-build/Dockerfile).

 ### fastai2 Images